reyoosingh37/Tic-Tak-Toe/README.md

 The project files are organized as follows:

 - `index.html`: The main HTML file that contains the structure of the game.
-- `css/normalize.css`: A CSS file that provides consistent styling across different browsers.
+- `Normalize.css`: A CSS file that provides consistent styling across different browsers.
-- `css/style.css`: A CSS file that defines the styles for the game elements.
+- `Style.css`: A CSS file that defines the styles for the game elements.
 - `script.js`: A JavaScript file that handles the game logic and interaction.

 ## Dependencies